open-mmlab/mmengine/.github/pull_request_template.md

 Thanks for your contribution and we appreciate it a lot.
 The following instructions would make your pull request more healthy and more easily get feedback.
 If you do not understand some items, don't worry, just make the pull request and seek help from maintainers.
+By the way, if you're not familiar with how to use pre-commit to fix lint issues or add unit tests, please refer to [Contributing to OpenMMLab](https://mmengine.readthedocs.io/en/latest/notes/contributing.html).

 ## Motivation